-- Let your pup sniff, explore, or approach the bathtub on their own.
+- Let your pup sniff, explore, or approach the bathtub on their own terms.
 Slow and steady wins the race.

 - If all is going well, try placing your puppy in the tub, which should be empty with no water running.
 Give treats, praise, and make it fun!
 This should be celebrated like you’ve just won the lottery!

 - Always end any new experience on a positive note.
 If all you get done on the first try is getting your pup familiar with the bathtub, that’s great!

 - Once your puppy likes the bathing area and the bathtub, try turning the water on…just a trickle.
 Remember, the sound of the water may be frightening to a puppy.
 Give treats and use your happy voice to give lots of verbal praise.

 - Enhance the experience by using a lick mat suction cupped to the wall.
 This makes a happy distraction.

 Thank you for sharing your valuable time with us and for loving Goldendoodles.
 By sharing our experience, we hope that you’ve picked up a few ideas that will help make bathing your Goldendoodle a stress-free, happy, and fun together time for you and your sweet Dood!

 Goldendoodle hugs and kisses!

 Tuesday 29th of June 2021